 Most people go to Cambodia to visit the famous Angkor Wat temple or the beautiful beaches in the south west, so they just use Phnom Penh as a stopping off point for 24 hours or so before heading off to explore the rest of the country.
 But the Cambodian capital is absolutely a destination in itself full of lots of incredibly interesting places to visit!
 Luckily Phnom Penh is quite compact so you can easily see the best bits of Phnom Penh in one day.
 Read on to discover the best itinerary if you only have 24 hours in Phnom Penh!

 Phnom Penh is exciting, chaotic and full of dusty streets.
 Tuk-tuks and motorbikes are everywhere.
 You’ll see elderly Cambodians riding scooters full of groceries and household products, and you’ll see whole families on scooters, it’s really quite fascinating!
-It is an absolute must-visit on any Cambodia backpacking itinerary!
+It is an absolute must-visit on any Cambodia backpacking itinerary, and the great thing is that getting a Cambodia Visa On Arrival here is super easy!

 The avenues are wide and you’ll see lots of grand French Colonial buildings and mansions – a reminder of Phnom Penh’s once glorious past.
 The landmark 20 metre tall Independence Monument (below left) stands out in the middle of a roundabout on one of Phnom Penh’s main roads to commemorate Cambodia’s Independence from France.